 Who I Am

 My name is Sarah Gill and I am a professional service dog trainer and handler.
 I entered the world of professional service dog training after being in a car accident.
 As a result, I was confined to a wheelchair for almost two years trying to maneuver in a house that wasn’t designed for it.
 I was never expected to walk again.
-This opened my eyes up to and became a driving force behind pushing myself to defying the odds.
+This opened my eyes and became a driving force behind pushing myself to defy the odds.
 The moment I regained some stability, I attended a dog training school to learn how to train service dogs.
 I completed my Master Trainer Certification and gained further experience by training new trainers.
 However, the school wasn’t accommodating to those with physical difficulties and PTSD.
 Hence, I moved home to Dallas.

 I started this journey because I had a trained dog to mitigate my disabilities, but needed additional tasking for a new diagnosis.
 The only option I could find was getting a second dog for the new diagnosis.
 I knew there had to be a different way to address this.
 I wanted to change the ways of service dog training.